 The school district makes equal annual payments into a sinking fund which is used to pay off the bonds at termination.
 The current maturity limit of tax credit bonds is 17 years, per the U. S. Treasury Department.
 Under this program, ten percent of the proceeds must be subject to a binding commitment to be spent within six months of issuance and 100% must be spent within three years.
 Up to two percent of bond proceeds can be used to pay costs of issuance.
-The amount on deposit at June 30, 2019 was \$1,821,049.
-The amount accumulated in the sinking fund at the end of the seventeen-year period will be sufficient to retire the debt.
+The amount on deposit at June 30, 2020 was \$2,093,085.
+The amount accumulated in the sinking fund at the end of the seventeen-year period is expected to be sufficient to retire the debt.
 The following schedule reports the annual deposits to be made to the sinking fund by the school district.